 I need information about...

-Wear PPE during preparation and administration of drugs.
+Wear PPE during preparation and administration of medicines.

-Mix drugs in a safety cabinet.
-For extra safety, use negative-pressure hypodermic needles to withdraw drugs.
+Mix medicines in a safety cabinet.
+For extra safety, use negative-pressure hypodermic needles to withdraw medicines.

-Clearly label drugs and equipment and replace any torn labels.
+Clearly label medicines and equipment and replace any torn labels.

 Hand-carry or transport materials in a leakproof container, such as a zipper-locked bag.

-All drug waste should be placed in sealed bags and discarded in properly labeled waste bins.
+All medicine waste should be placed in sealed bags and discarded in properly labeled waste bins.

 Clean up spills immediately.
 Use a circular motion to wipe up spills, moving from outside in.
 Wear full protective clothing.

 Medicines that kill cancer cells can affect normal cells, too.
 Some of the side effects from exposure include birth defects and cancer.

 Copyright © 2016 Baylor Scott & White Health.
 All Rights Reserved. |